-We are planning to introduce a version of ONE that works properly on high resolution screens, but in the meantime you can use this workaround so that ONE shows at a more reasonable size on your monitor.
+We are planning to introduce a version of SpiderOak ONE and Groups that works properly on high resolution screens, but in the meantime you can try one of these tips so that our products show at a more reasonable size on a high resolution monitor.

 This tip has been reported to work on 64 bit Windows 10.
 It might work on other versions of Windows.

-- Quit ONE if it is running.
+- Quit ONE or Groups if it is running.
 Don't just minimize the application, shut it down completely by right clicking on the SpiderOak icon in the system tray, then selecting Quit.

 - In the Windows file explorer, find the file C:\Program Files\SpiderOakONE\SpiderOakONE.exe and right click on it.